un-pogaz/MC-Modrinth-Project-Manager/README.md

 Second, install the mod loader that you use.
 Then, install the python script in the folder of your choice.

-After installing mcsmp, you have to define .minecraft folder to manage.
+After installing mcsmp, you have to define a .minecraft folder to manage.
 To add this, use this command:
 ```bat
 mcsmp add <DIRECTORY_NAME> <PATH TO THE .MINECRAFT FOLDER>